visgl/loaders.gl/docs/modules/wms/api-reference/wms-capabilities-loader.md

 | `wms.inheritedLayerProps?` | `boolean` | `false` | Adds inherited layer information from parent layers to sub layers                           |
 | `wms.includeRawData?`      | `boolean` | `false` | Include the "raw" JSON (parsed but untyped, unprocessed XML).
 May contain additional fields |
 | `wms.includeXMLText?`      | `boolean` | `false` | Include the original XML document text.
 May contain additional information.                 |

+## Limitations

+Note that the WMS standard is rather verbose and the XML responses contain some rarely used metadata fields and possibly some vendor specific fields, not all of which are extracted by this loader.
+If this is a problem, it is possible to inspect the output of the `XMLLoader`, by setting the `raw` option.